Wolox/express-wolox-logger/README.md

 ## Migrate from winston to express-wolox-logger
 If you are wondering how to migrate from wolox express-js boostrap configuration with winston to this package refer to the [step by step migration guide](Migrate.md)

+## Upgrade
+If you are wondering how to upgrade to a major version check [this upgrade guide](UPGRADING.md)

 ## Contributing

 1. Fork it